defold/doc/docs/en/manuals/script-properties.md

 local ids = collectionfactory.create("#collectionfactory", nil, nil, props)
 ```

-The property values provided via `factory.create()` and `collectionfactory.create()` override any value set in the game object file as well as the default value in the script.
+The property values provided via `factory.create()` and `collectionfactory.create()` override any values set in the game object file as well as the default values in the script.

 ::: important
 If you have several script components attached to a game object, it is possible to put script properties in any of the script files.
 Suppose that the game object example above had another script component also containing the property `health`.
-When `factory.create()` is called, the `health` property for _both_ scripts are set to the provided value.
+When `factory.create()` is called, the `health` properties for _both_ scripts are set to the provided value.
 :::